Skip to main content

 Course outline:

 • The course will be based around knowledge-based teaching and learning to enable success in the major project.
-A number of minor projects will focus on the development of particular skills and knowledge, enabling success later in the year both in the major project and examination
+Several minor projects will focus on the development of particular skills and knowledge, enabling success later in the year both in the major project and examination

 Special equipment and costs: Students will be required to cover take-home material costs.
 It is anticipated that these will range between $50 and $120 depending upon the project undertaken.